Victoria Mboko: The Next Big Thing in Women’s Tennis?

 A strong support team is essential for any aspiring professional player, and Victoria Mboko is no exception.
 She has benefited from Canada’s high-performance tennis structure and works closely with experienced coaches specializing in technical development, strength & conditioning, and mental performance.

 This holistic support allows her to improve her game while maintaining physical health and mental sharpness — crucial for consistent performance on the demanding WTA Tour.
+The combination of a stable coaching team and strong national backing has been a key factor in her rapid rise from outside the Top 300 into the world’s Top 20.

 Key Support Staff: